How can I use a static or Elastic IP address for an Amazon ECS task on Fargate?

 Create an Amazon ECS service

-When each task for your service is started, the container and port combination specified in the service definition is registered with your target group.
-Then, traffic is routed from the load balancer to that container.
+When each task for your service is started, Amazon ECS registers the container instance and port combination in the service definition with your target group.
+Then, the load balancer routes the traffic to that container instance.

 Related information